Letztes Update: 20. Januar 2025

 Raspberry Pi OS is based on Debian, not RPM.
-It uses the APT package management system, aligning with Debian-based systems.
-This makes it compatible with a wide range of Debian software packages, providing flexibility and ease of use for Raspberry Pi users.
+It uses the APT package management system, which is common in Debian-based distributions.
+This makes it different from RPM-based systems, which use a different package manager.

 Hey there!
 I'm curious about something related to Raspberry Pi OS.
 Could you help me understand whether Raspberry Pi OS is based on RPM or Debian?
 I've been exploring different operating systems for Raspberry Pi and want to know more about its foundation.
 Is it true that Raspberry Pi OS has a specific package management system?
 If so, does it align more with RPM-based systems or Debian-based ones?
 I find it fascinating how different Linux distributions use different package managers.
 Your insights would really help me get a clearer picture.
 Thanks in advance for sharing your knowledge on this!